-As Applied operates in a highly competitive environment, Applied's future success is heavily dependent on effective development, commercialization and customer acceptance of its new products and services over those of its competitors.
-In addition, Applied must also successfully execute its growth strategy, including increasing market share in existing markets, expanding into related markets, and cultivating new markets and business models.
-Applied's success is subject to many risks, including, but not limited to, its ability to timely and cost-effectively; (1) develop and market new products, services and technologies; (2) improve existing products, services and technologies; (3) expand into or develop related and new markets for integrated circuit products and services; (4) achieve market acceptance and accurately forecast demand for its products and services; (5) achieve cost efficiencies across product offerings; (6) qualify new or improved products for volume manufacturing with its customers; (7) commence and adjust production to meet customer demands; (8) price products and services appropriately; and (9) lower customers' cost of ownership.
-The development, introduction and support of an increasingly broad set of new or improved products, services and technologies, including those enabling the transition to smaller device feature sizes, new materials and 300mm wafers, have grown increasingly complex and expensive over time.
-Such new or improved products and services may involve higher costs and reduced efficiencies compared to Applied's more established products and services and could adversely affect Applied's gross margins.
+As Applied operates in a highly competitive environment, Applied's future success heavily depends on effective development, commercialization and customer acceptance of its new equipment, service and related products.
+In addition, Applied must successfully execute its growth strategy, including increasing market share in existing markets, expanding into related markets, and cultivating new markets and business models.
+Applied's success is subject to many risks, including, but not limited to, its ability to timely and cost-effectively: (1) develop and market new products; (2) improve existing products; (3) expand into or develop related and new markets for integrated circuit products; (4) achieve market acceptance of, and accurately forecast demand and meet production schedules for, its products; (5) achieve cost efficiencies across product offerings; and (6) qualify new or improved products for volume manufacturing with its customers.
+The development, introduction and support of an increasingly broad set of new or improved products, including those enabling the transition to smaller device feature sizes and incorporation of new materials, have grown increasingly complex and expensive over time.
+Furthermore, new or improved products may involve higher costs and reduced efficiencies compared to Applied's more established products and could adversely affect Applied's gross margins.
 In addition, Applied must successfully implement changes in its design engineering methodology, including changes that result in: significant decreases in material costs and cycle time; greater commonality of platforms and types of parts used in different systems; and more effective product life cycle management.
-If Applied does not: (1) develop and introduce new or improved products, services and technologies in a timely and cost-effective manner in response to changing market conditions or customer requirements; (2) price such products and services appropriately to reflect changes in costs; or (3) successfully implement changes in its product design processes, its business, financial condition and results of operations could be materially and adversely affected.
+If Applied does not: (1) develop and introduce new or improved products in a timely and cost-effective manner in response to changing market conditions or customer requirements; (2) price such products appropriately; (3) successfully implement changes in its product design and manufacturing processes; or (4) successfully implem